im7mortal/prettybenchcmp/README.md

 prettybenchcmp
 ===

-Prettybenchcmp is cmd tool for automated comparision of results of benchmarks.
+**prettybenchcmp** is cmd tool for automated comparison of results of benchmarks.
-There are standart tool benchcmp.
-But it really akward to use for programmers
+There are standard tool benchcmp.
+But it really awkward to use for programmers

 How to use
 -----